MagnusHLund/H1_Extra_Josephus_problem/README.md

 # H1_Extra_Josephus_problem

+This is a 4 out of 4 difficulty extra assignment.

 Filler content:
 How do you avoid being executed?
 Or just being picked in round ball?
 The Josephus problem dates all the way back to the Roman times, and this pattern is used a lot in math and computer science.